masataka123/AGCG_Osaka_2026/index.md

 Here is the PDF file of program and abstracts.
 [Program](https://masataka123.github.io/tangent_anticanonical/material/program_tangent_anticanonical.pdf)
 -->

+##  Banquet

+We will inform around  November or December 2025.

 ## Access
 There are 2 ways to get to Nambu Yoichiro Hall (2F) in the University of Osaka (Toyonaka Campus):